kitten/sweetsour/README.md

 This is achieved by splitting the input up into individual characters and interleaving them with the interpolation input.

-The project will provide a couple of core parts:
+The project will provide a few core parts:

 - Parser
 - Transform tool accepting plugins